Hyacinth12303/Google-Play-2021-data/README.md

 **[Disclaimer]: None of the assets/data belonged to me**

-A streamlit application that analyzes this [dataset](https://www.kaggle.com/datasets/dhruvildave/top-play-store-games/data)
+A streamlit application that analyzes this [dataset](https://www.kaggle.com/datasets/dhruvildave/top-play-store-games/data) and determines important features in what makes a game reach the top 100

 **Streamlit Link:** [Google Playstore Top Games (2021) Data Analysis](https://gplaystore-top100gamesdt2021.streamlit.app/)